eclipse/lsp4jakarta/DEVELOPING.md

       ],
       "description": "<brief description of snippet, should not be longer than 1 sentence>", "context": {
-        // snippets will only appear for users if the package specified here is found on the project's class path "type": "<package required for snippet (ie. jakarta.servlet.http.HttpServlet)>" }
+        // snippets will only appear for users if the package specified here is found on the
+        // project's class path and the content type is valid in the cursor's context.
+        "type": "<package required for snippet (e.g. jakarta.servlet.http.HttpServlet)>" "contentType": "<descriptor from enum SnippetContentType (e.g. field)>" }
     }
 ```